 Scientific Access and Advice

-- Federally employed or funded scientists and engineers should be empowered to pursue professional development, present their unclassified research at appropriate technical symposia, and publish in peer-reviewed journals without interference.
+- Government employed or funded scientists and engineers should be empowered to pursue professional development, present their unclassified research at appropriate technical symposia, and publish in peer-reviewed journals without interference.

 The content of this appendix is excerpted from The Keystone Center’s Improving the Use of Science in Regulatory Decision-Making: Dealing with Conflict of Interest and Bias in Scientific Advisory Panels, and Improving Systematic Scientific Reviews, A Report from the Research Integrity Roundtable, September 2012, pgs.
 5 and 23-26.